 - No protocol will be accepted without being submitted electronically. - The faculty advisor must review and electronically sign the student's IRB protocol; otherwise, it will not be accepted. - If any of the investigators or members of the research team have a conflict of interest (COI), it must be declared and explained on the IRB protocol.
-In some cases, a signed COI management plan will also be requested. - If the research qualifies as an NIH clinical trial, Good Clinical Practice training must be completed prior to submission (see OSPRI website). - Letters of access or verification of specific site permission may be required for certain types of off campus locations.
-Please acquire these permissions before completing your application.
-If you have questions about what is considered acceptable verification or if your site needs such verification, please contact HRPP staff. - Important Note: the UCCS IRB currently cannot review FDA regulated research.
-Our current policy is to defer to the most appropriate outside IRB.
-If you have sponsored research or are proposing research, please account for this cost in your budget.
-UCCS will do everything we can to work with our partners so there is not a fee for FDA review, but we cannot guarantee this.
-If you believe your project is regulated under FDA regulations, please contact IRB staff before starting an application.
+In some cases, a signed COI management plan will also be requested. - If the research qualifies as an NIH clinical trial, the Good Clinical Practice training must be completed prior to submission (see OSPRI website).